Child abuse: Battered-child syndrome

 C. Henry Kempe and his colleagues were the first to describe the battered-child syndrome in 1962.
-The battered-child syndrome is a term used to describe a collection of injuries that young children sustain as a result of repeated physical abuse or neglect.
+The battered-child syndrome, also known as Tardieu's syndrome, is a term used to describe a collection of injuries that young children sustain as a result of repeated physical abuse or neglect.
 These symptoms may include: fractures of bones, multiple soft tissue injuries, subdural hematoma (bleeding in the brain), malnutrition, and poor skin hygiene.

 Children suffering from battered-child syndrome may come to the doctor's attention for a problem unrelated to abuse or after experiencing an acute injury, but when examined, they show signs of long-term abuse.
 In most cases, the caretakers try to justify the visible injuries by blaming them on minor accidents.
 When asked, parents may attribute the injuries to a child's behaviour or habits, such as being fussy or clumsy.
 Despite the abuse, the child may show attachment to the parent.